lorossi/empty-html5-canvas-project/README.md

 I recommend you to read the documentation of the classes to understand how they work and their methods.

-In order to draw on the canvas, all the [built in javascript functions](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) have to be used.
+In order to draw on the canvas, all the [built-in JavaScript functions](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) have to be used.

 ## Credits